The top 10 attractions in Newfoundland and Labrador

 Fogo Island is the largest island of Newfoundland and Labrador's lengthy coast.
 While the province is often seen as a destination for outdoor adventurers and cultural explorers, Fogo Island has become a unique, stand-out destination for lovers of art and architecture.
-Central to that shift is the Fogo Island Inn, a truly exquisite luxury hotel set next to the sea along the rocky coastline.
-The hotel features rooftop hot tubs, a library and decor based on local traditions, but in an award-winning building and in a setting you simply won't find anywhere else.
-While on Fogo Island, you can take an island tour with a friendly Islander, explore the local artist studios, feast on simple but delicious Newfoundland specialties and tasty locally-foraged treats, and enjoy some traditional music and storytelling.
+Central to that shift is the Fogo Island Inn, a truly beautiful luxury hotel set next to the sea along the rocky coastline.
+The hotel features rooftop hot tubs, a library and decor based on local traditions, but in an award-winning designed building and in a setting you simply won't find anywhere else.
+While on Fogo Island, you can take an island tour with a friendly Islander, explore the local artist studios, feast on simple but delicious Newfoundland specialities and tasty locally-foraged treats, and enjoy some traditional music and storytelling.

 When you picture small coastal fishing towns, the image in your head probably isn't too far off from Bonavista.
 The town is etched in history as the historic site of Cabot's landing, where Italian explorer Giovanni Caboto first discovered North America in 1497.
-Today, Bonavista is a quaint town of colorful homes along rocky shores and pebbled beaches.
-There are number of heritage attractions in the area, from old buildings and museums to classic coastal lighthouses, but the oldest thing you'll see on your visit are the 20,000-year-old icebergs as they float by.
-Keep an eye out for whales and, of course, visit the full-size replica of Cabot's ship.
+Today, Bonavista is a quaint town of colourful homes along rocky shores and pebbled beaches.
+There are number of heritage attractions in the area, from old buildings and museums to classic coastal lighthouses, but the oldest thing you'll see on your visit are the 20,000-year-old icebergs as they float on by.
+Keep an eye out for whales, and, of course, visit the full-size replica of Cabot's ship.